-1.5.2 DATA CLASSIFICATION FOR AUTHORIZATION STATUS LEVEL
+1.5.4 DATA CLASSIFICATION FOR AUTHORIZATION STATUS LEVEL

-While a Snapshot can be used independently for risk insight and gap analysis, the additional authorization status levels may be required or pursued to demonstrate a comprehensive adherence to NIST-800 53, Rev. 5 controls.
+While a Snapshot and Core Status can be used independently for risk insight and guidance on a product's gaps in achieving NIST-based security controls, the additional authorization status levels may be required or pursued to demonstrate a comprehensive adherence to NIST-800 53, Rev. 5 controls.